The Best Running Watches For Those Who Want It All

 Although I don’t use every single function on this watch, I know they’re there when I need to.

-The watches in the Garmin Fenix 7 range have every feature you could want in a running watch for road, trail, and ultra running, including music, and also a great range of features for other sports and workout tracking.
+This watch really does have every feature you could want in a running watch for road, trail, and ultra running, including music, and also a great range of features for other sports and workout types.

 For ultra runners who run serious multiple day stage races and want premium Garmin features, but need EVEN LONGER battery life, like 150 hours long in GPS mode, then take a look at the Garmin Enduro 2 below – it will be a better option for you.

-The Fenix 7 is the ultimate running watch – feel free to ask me anything about it in the comments below or simply read my more detailed review below.
+The Forerunner 965 is the ultimate running watch – feel free to ask me anything about it in the comments below or simply read my more detailed review below.

 NAVIGATION – The navigation features are excellent and in my opinion, the best in class.
-High resolution, color TOPO maps featuring trend line popularity routing to help you find and follow the best paths.
+High resolution, color TOPO maps (thanks to the AMOLED screen) featuring trend line popularity routing to help you find and follow the best paths.

 This is a fantastic feature that blows the competition away in terms of navigation.
 It’s simple to set up a course/route and then send it to the watch, ready for following during your run.